thomasngu0423/TRecon/README.md

     beautifulsoup4 module
     nmap module

-## License
+## Contributions

-This project is licensed under the MIT License.
+Contributions to this project are welcome.
+Feel free to open issues and submit pull requests to contribute to the improvement of this tool.

 ## Disclaimer

 TRecon is intended for educational and ethical purposes only.
 The developers are not responsible for any unauthorized use or misuse of this tool.
 Use it at your own risk.
-## Contributions

-Contributions to this project are welcome.
-Feel free to open issues and submit pull requests to contribute to the improvement of this tool.
-## Acknowledgments

-TRecon was inspired by various reconnaissance and Google hacking techniques, aiming to provide a comprehensive tool for information gathering and vulnerability assessment.

-Please make sure to update any placeholders like "your-username" with your actual GitHub username.
-Feel free to modify the content further to align with your project's goals.